Motherhood: The Unfinished Business of Beijing

 While presumably, some of the 189 countries in the declaration have made advancements in these action commitments for mothers, no organisation is monitoring and reporting progress at a global level.
 Motherhood is one of the least discussed areas of gender equality and sustainable development.
 This 30-year review of the Beijing declaration and platform for action present a timely opportunity to spotlight the power of motherhood in global development, the lack of societal and policy support for motherhood, and some mechanisms of change going forward.

-This event will take place on the margins of the 69th Commission on the Status of Women, which will take place 10-21 March 2025 at the UN headquarters in New York.
+This event will be held on the margins of the 69th Commission on the Status of Women, which will take place 10-21 March 2025 at the UN headquarters in New York.
 Its main focus will be on the review and appraisal of the implementation of the Beijing Declaration and Platform for Action and the outcomes of the 23rd special session of the General Assembly.
 The review will include an assessment of current challenges that affect the implementation of the Platform for Action and the achievement of gender equality and the empowerment of women and its contribution towards the full realisation of the 2030 Agenda for Sustainable Development.

 02.07.24